2015 Best Gatlinburg Attractions by iTrip Vacations

 Glide Over the Smoky Mountains

 Ober Gatlinburg is a top attraction, providing visitors of all ages places to play and lots to do.
 The aerial tramway, a cable car, gives a bird’s-eye view of the Smokies with a 2.1-mile tour.
-The scenic chairlift is a great couple’s activity, and once you hop out, slide down the mountain on the Alpine slide.
+The scenic chairlift offers a romantic couple’s activity and family adventure.
+Once you hop out, slide down the mountain on the Alpine slide.

 Hit the Rapids

-Gatlinburg’s location and proximity to rivers gives adventurists a playground of their own.
+Gatlinburg’s location and proximity to rivers give adventurists a playground of their own.
 Top rated on TripAdvisor, this adventure outfitter offers whitewater rafting, hiking and ziplining.

 Smoky Mountain Rafting is located on the Pigeon River, with upper and lower river rafting, kayaking, and the upper Pigeon extreme.
-For groups, the Pigeon River combo package will satisfy everyone, as it offers rafting on class 3 and 4 rapids, and breaks for lunch.
+For groups, a Pigeon River combo package satisfies groups, as it offers rafting on class 3 and 4 rapids, with breaks for lunch.
 After lunch, pick between a relaxing guided tour or hopping in a kayak.
-Zipliners will find nine lines and three sky bridges to explore.
+For added adventure, zipliners will find nine lines and three sky bridges to explore.

 Those looking to stay dry may prefer ziplining through the trees with ZipGatlinburg, where even children as young as 5 can ride by themselves.
 First-timers or experts are welcome to try nine lines, which touch the ground four times.

 Visitors looking for thrills should try the 27-obstacle tree trek, complete with trapezes and sky bridges.
-A major attraction in Gatlinburg, ZipGatlinburg also offers a net course for bouncing fun for all ages, especially those too young to zipline.
+A major attraction in Gatlinburg, ZipGatlinburg also offers a net course for bouncing fun, especially those too young to zipline.
 Packages and add-ons vary.

 With two elevators holding 20 people each, this observation tower gives onlookers a 360-degree panoramic view of the Great Smoky Mountains and Gatlinburg.
-This attraction is great for all ages and provides an educational experience with higher-learning exhibits.
+This attraction also provides an educational experience with higher-learning exhibits.

-Guests will also enjoy Arcadia, a two-story playground with video and redemption games.
-The Space Needle also offers laser tag, and those wanting to see a show should visit the on-site Iris Theater.
+While visiting, guests enjoy Arcadia, a two-story playground with video and redemption games.
+The Space Needle also has laser tag, and those wanting to see shows should visit the on-site Iris Theater.

 Tell us what you think!
-If you enjoy Gatlinburg as much as we do, let us know about your favorite Gatlinburg attraction, so we can include it next year!
+If you enjoy Gatlinburg as much as we do, let us know about your favorite Gatlinburg attraction!

 See who made the 2015 Best of Gatlinburg Restaurants list.